ParallelMaths/parallel/pages/primary-quiz-20.md

 ![](/resources/primary-quiz-20/1-blackboards.png){image align="center"}

-How long is the section labelled with a questionmark?
+How long is the section labelled with a question mark?

 * [ ] 1
 * [ ] 1.25m